EmileG12/VulnerableVMIndexApp/Exercises/Basic web application vulnerabilities/README.md

      Calypso

 2. **Automated with Burp Suite:**
-   - Capture a failed login request
+   -Capture a failed login request
-   - Send to Intruder
+   -Send to Intruder
-   - Set payload position on the password field
+   -Set payload position on the password field
-   - Load your password list
+   -Load your password list
-   - Start attack and look for different response lengths/codes
+   -Start attack and look for different response lengths/codes

 4. **Discovered Credentials:**
-   - `Jacksparrow` / `Blackpearl`
+   -`Jacksparrow` / `princess`
-   - `Barbossa` / `Blackpearl`
+   -`Barbossa` / `Blackpearl`

 5. **Verify Access:**
-   - Login with the discovered credentials
+   -Login with the discovered credentials
-   - Access their profiles, credit information, and account settings
+   -Access their profiles, credit information, and account settings

 **Why it works:** Users often choose predictable, personally relevant passwords or very common passwords that appear in common password lists.
 </details>